1749-1769 E 33rd Ave rezoning application

 What does market rental mean?
 Just that all units will be for rent?

-Hadaju asked almost 2 years ago
+Hadaju asked over 2 years ago

 Secured Market Rental projects are required to be used only as rental housing.
 In such cases rents are determined by the rental market as compared to being offered at a subsidized rate.